Skip to main content

 We look forward to adding your adoption story to the list soon!

-Adoption FAQs:
+Adoption Questions:

 1. Are all pets spayed or neutered prior to adoption?
 Yes.
 In an effort to reduce accidental litters and decrease the number of unwanted pets in our community, we have been committed to spaying/neutering all dogs, cats, puppies, kittens and rabbits prior to adoption since 2012.
 The cost of this procedure is included in the adoption fee, not in addition to it.

 2. Are the pets available for adoption healthy?
 We receive pets of all ages in varying states of health, and it is simply not possible to guarantee the health of every animal.
 All pets receive a basic physical examination and temperament evaluation, performed by our animal care team.
 Any concerns are addressed by our shelter veterinarian and necessary treatments are prescribed.
 If continued treatment is necessary following adoption, this information will be clearly explained to you at the time of adoption and a full medical history of what we have done for your new pet will be provided.
 It is important to know that we are not a veterinary clinic, however, and we are limited in our abilities.
-It is strongly recommended that you visit a veterinarian of your choice within the first week of adopting your new pet.
+It is strongly recommended that you visit a veterinarian of your choice shortly after adopting your new pet.

 4. Are the pets free of parasites?
 We check all animals for fleas, lice, ear mites, and ticks, and treatment is administered if anything is detected.
 All dogs and cats receive a standard deworming with their examination that covers roundworm and hookworm.
 It is recommended that this deworming be repeated two more times to cover all life stages of the parasites if any are present, so depending on the length of time the animal is in our care, follow-up deworming may need to be completed at your veterinary clinic.